 - Staffing services on a short-term, nonrecurring basis during emergencies, including state-declared or federally-declared natural disasters, and other localized disasters and emergencies identified by the Secretary.

-If you have a question regarding any policy contained in this Code of Conduct or you are aware of any actual or potential breach, you should contact Aerosim Flight Academy’s corporate officers.
+If you have a question regarding any policy contained in this Code of Conduct or you are aware of any actual or potential breach, you should contact L3 Airline Academy ’s corporate officers.

 Annual Distribution of Code

-A copy of this policy will be sent via e-mail to all employees of Aerosim Flight Academy on or before October 1 of each year.
+A copy of this policy will be sent via e-mail to all employees of L3 Airline Academy on or before October 1 of each year.